ibm-apiconnect/api-discovery-otel-collector/README.md

 In the helm directory, update the [values.yaml](apidiscovery/values.yaml) file based on your apiconnect provider org, authentication and istio set up

 The following parameters require updates:
- - `discovery.datasource_type` - (Optional) field to set the datasource type to decide if the specific telemetry configuration is needed.
-If the datasource type is istio, the required Istio Telemetry CR will be installed or helm will ignore the telemetry creation.
+ - `discovery.datasource_type` - (Optional) field to set the datasource type to decide if the specific telemetry and Envoy filter configurations are needed.
+If the datasource type is istio or envoy, the required Istio Telemetry CR will be installed or helm will ignore the telemetry creation.
+Similarly, if the datasource type is envoy, the required Envoy filter config will be installed.
  - `discovery.datasource_name` - (Optional) field to set the datasource name for all APIs discovered by the collector.
 If datasource name is empty, the namespace of the collected API will be used.
  - `discovery.apic_host_domain` - Domain name of the ApiConnect instance where discovered APIs will be sent.<br /> &nbsp; Example : `us-east-a.apiconnect.automation.ibm.com`
  - `discovery.provider_org` - The provider org name of the apiconnect manager